Basic Installation

 TensorFlow 2.0 and Keras are supported through graph freezing.

-ScikitLearn and Spark models are supported by SmartSim as well through the use of the ONNX runtime (which is not built by default due to issues with glibc on a variety of Linux platforms and lack of support for Mac OS X).
+ScikitLearn and Spark models are supported by SmartSim as well through the use of the ONNX runtime (which is not built by default due to issues with glibc on a variety of Linux platforms).

 We recommend users and contributors install brew for managing installed packages.
 For contributors, the following brew packages can be helpful: